matys1/lab1-web/book-notes/part-5.md

 >
 > When choosing between a double or tripe equality operator for comparisons, the best practice suggests it's always better to use the triple equality operator.

 - An **object** is a collection of related data and/or functionality.
 Where a variable stores a single piece of information (a single entity), an object can store two or more pieces of data at once.
 Objects usually consist of several variables (which inside an object are called *properties*) and functions (inside an object called *methods*).
+Objects encapsulate these related variables and functions into efficient packages and act as handy data containers.
 Note that even though an object can consist of several variables, you can also assign an object to a variable.

 - *Properties* are the variables that store the objects data.
 For example, an object might represent an individual person with properties like name, address and telephone number providing the information about this person.
 For example, `Bob.address` or `Bob.phone`.